On Mental Health: Monthly Column for the Coast Reporter

 How is your nervous system feeling today?

 Whether we’re aware of it or not, our nervous system is constantly shaping how we move through the world.
 It guides our energy, our emotions, our sense of safety, and our ability to connect with others.
-As we reach the end of the year, it can be helpful to turn toward the body as a way of reconnecting with ourselves.

 Choosing a counsellor – what to look for, where to start.